vlcekl/ds-crowdfunding/reports/final_report.md

 |Staff pick |  0.86     |  0.21  |  0.34    |

 It is seen that this simple model can match or exceed the precision and recall characteristics of staff picks, which are based on evaluation of the proposal content.

+### 6.6 Feature significance

+Testing the modeling pipeline with different predictor variables showed clearly that the most important feature is the project category.
+However, alone this information leads to the AUC of ROC curve below 0.8.
+An important improvement of of the model was achieved by including textual information from project name and description, possibly by providing finer information about the project specific subject.
+While there can be expected large co-linearity between the project category and name/description, the use of regularization can reduce the negative effects on the model predictive abilities.
+Another important feature is the goal amount per category, whose inclusion raised the AUC of ROC to about 0.82.
+Inclusion of the country of origin feature resulted in only a small but consistent improvement of the models predictions, which may indicate home bias of the funding.

 ## 7. Conclusions